Suicide of Sladjana Vidovic: Suicide

-On October 2, 2008, Vidović committed suicide by tying one end of a rope around her neck and the other around a bed post before jumping out her bedroom window.
+On October 2, 2008, Vidović died by suicide by tying one end of a rope around her neck and the other around a bed post before jumping out her bedroom window.
 She was 16 years old.
 Her body was discovered by her sister, Suzana.

 In her four-page suicide note—written in both English and Croatian—Vidović wrote that, for more than half her life, she had endured bullying from classmates.
 Her suicide note extensively detailed the abuse she had endured at the hands of her tormentors at school, listing issues such as being criticized for her accent, enduring derogatory insults such as being called a "slut" and a "whore", and enduring people throwing food and drinks at her during lunchtime, leading to her eating her lunch alone in the school bathroom.
 Professing her love for her parents and siblings, Vidović expressed her belief her existence only made everyone close to her sad, and that she had never made anybody happy in her life.
 She ended her suicide note by stating: "I cannot believe I am doing this to myself because I could not wait to grow up and become something but I know I will never become a better child."

 Vidović had withdrawn from Mentor and enrolled in an online school approximately one week before she killed herself.